NCBI-Hackathons/HLAClustRView/README.md

 If you use the *HLAClustRView* package for a publication, we would ask you to cite the following:

-> Nissim Ranade, Santiago Medina, Adewunmi Adelaja, Astrid Deschênes and Pascal Belleau (2018).
+> Adewunmi Adelaja, Nissim Ranade, Santiago Medina, Astrid Deschênes and Pascal Belleau (2018).
 HLAClustRView: HLA typing clustering and visualization based on specific similarity metrics.
 R package version 0.99.0.

 ## Authors ##

-[Nissim Ranade](https://www.linkedin.com/in/nissim-ranade-4029b3b5 "Nissim Ranade"), Santiago Medina, Adewunmi Adelaja, Astrid Deschênes and
+[Adewunmi Adelaja](https://www.linkedin.com/in/adewunmi-adelaja-2b3b1635/ "Adewunmi Adelaja"),[Nissim Ranade](https://www.linkedin.com/in/nissim-ranade-4029b3b5 "Nissim Ranade"), Santiago Medina,  Astrid Deschênes and
 [Pascal Belleau](http://ca.linkedin.com/in/pascalbelleau "Pascal Belleau")

 ## License ##